Mets fire manager Mickey Callaway after 2 bumpy seasons

 Joe Girardi, the former Yankees and Marlins skipper, and Houston Astros bench coach Joe Espada have been mentioned as potential replacements for Callaway.

-With the Mets holding organizational meetings this week, Van Wagenen and Wilpon flew to Callaway’s hometown in Florida to meet with him in person Thursday morning and exchange thoughts.
+”We knew that we wanted to give Mickey the chance to prove himself to Brodie,” Wilpon said. ”I think having one year left on his contract was probably a little (problematic), because he was either going to be extended – otherwise he was going to be a lame duck, which would have put us into a really tough bind with everything.”

-After the meeting, they told Callaway of their decision to let him go and he was a ”true gentleman,” Wilpon said.
+With the Mets front office holding organizational meetings this week, Van Wagenen and Wilpon flew to Callaway’s hometown in Florida to meet with him Thursday morning and exchange thoughts.

-”We want to thank Mickey for his consistent work ethic and dedication over the last two seasons and I’m certain these characteristics will serve him well in his next opportunity,” Van Wagenen said in a statement. ”A decision like this is never easy, however, we believe it is in the best interest of the franchise at this time.”
+After the meeting, they informed Callaway of their decision to let him go and he was a ”true gentleman,” Wilpon said.

 A confident Van Wagenen, after upgrading the roster during his first offseason, challenged rivals in the competitive NL East to ”come get us.”
 But the Mets finished third in the division behind Atlanta and Washington, left out of the postseason for a third year in a row.